xerris/xerris-terraform-control-tower-aft/README.md

 # How to

 ## Account and Repo setup
-The solutions needs new OU and new AWS account
+The solution needs a new OU(Organization Unit) and a new AWS account inside the new OU.
 * Add a new  OU in AWS Control Tower under your Root OU .
 * Enroll a new  AWS account for the new OU, The pipelines  for AWS Account creation will be created in this account.
 ![alt text](./img/1.png " " )